-The total number of complaints received by Council about any of the following (expressed per 1,000 Sewage odour Less than or equal to 10 per 1,000 connections 8.1 per 1,000 connections Target met.
-Sewage system faults Sewage system blockages 9.5 per 1,000 connections connections to the sewage system): Council's response to issues with its sewage system Council's level of compliance with resource consents for discharge from its wastewater system, measured by the number of: Abatement notices 0 Equal or less than 2 0 No Abatement Notices were issued during the period.
+The total number of Sewage odour equal to 10 8.1 per 1,000 connections Target met. complaints received Sewage system faults 9.5 per 1,000 connections by Council about any of the following (expressed per 1,000 Sewage system blockages connections to the sewage system): Council's response to issues with its sewage system Connections Council's level of compliance with resource consents for discharge from its wastewater system, measured by the number of: Abatement notices 0 Equal or less than 2 0 No Abatement Notices were issued during the period.
 As at 30 June 2021, there were two active Abatement Notices (Meremere and Te Kauwhata).
-The Meremere Abatement Notice is now technically resolved as the new consent allows for elevated levels of suspended solids for the next year until the new plant being built is commissioned.
-A mid Waikato Servicing Strategy was completed Infringement notices Enforcement orders and solutions for Te Kauwhata identified.
-Once implemented, the plant upgrade solution will resolve the non- compliances.
+The Meremere Abatement Notice is now technically Infringement notices resolved as the new consent allows for elevated levels of suspended solids for the next year until the new plant being built is commissioned.
+A mid Waikato Servicing Strategy was completed Enforcement orders and solutions for Te Kauwhata identified.
+Once implemented, the plant upgrade solution will resolve the noncompliances.
 Consultation with stakeholders will determine the discharge location.
 Convictions 0 0 0 Target met